bradbajuz/med_parser/convert/README.txt

-Place your DCH and FAY raw files in here
+Place your DCH and FAY delimited files in here